-What was YOUR first PR job?
-It’s that time of year when freshly minted college graduates accept their first job offers.
-How exciting!
+How exciting is that time of year when freshly minted college graduates accept their first job offers!
 We thought we’d go back in time and find out what the team members at Martell did at their first job whether it was in PR, journalism, law, science or social media.

 My first job was as a PR associate with National Semiconductor right out of college.
 It was a perfect job to learn the ropes.
 We had a 10 person PR department and I was at the bottom!
 I was given a product group to do PR for—the linear analog group that included speech processing chips, A to D converters and other linear integrated circuits.
 I learned so much!